 |A little over 50 weeks ago I read a theory that going for 50 coffees with people you’ve never met is the entrepreneur’s equivalent to the theory that doing anything for 10,000 hours will make you an expert on it.
 While I get the idea, 50 coffees is far easier than practicing something for ten years, and while I’m far from lazy I decided to set out on a fairly simple mission: over 50 weeks I decided to invite 50 interesting Vancouverites, most of whom I had never met before, to go for coffee.
 I used this as an exercise in networking for myself and for V.I.A. while also using it as a platform to introduce you to some people who are doing really cool stuff in the city you live in.

 Judy is one of the least likely characters you might find working for the City of Vancouver (or any City, for that matter) partly because her job seems so abstract at first glance.
 On her official CoV business card (which she gave to me as we sat down in her office at Woodward’s after grabbing coffee from JJ Bean downstairs) her title is “Advocate for the Homeless”, and after answering many of my questions about what it is exactly that she does day-to-day (it’s complicated but simple: she’s an advocate for the homeless) we got into one of the most enlightening conversations I’ve had in a long time.
-Homelessness in Vancouver is a complex issue of which I don’t know a whole lot about and I walked into our meeting not knowing what we were going to discuss aside from hoping for a crash course in social housing and learning the difference between a Downtown Eastside SRO and the social housing that my neighbours In the Village live in.
+Homelessness in Vancouver is a complex issue of which I don’t know a whole lot about and I walked into our meeting not knowing what we were going to discuss aside from hoping for a crash course in social housing and learning the difference between a Downtown Eastside SRO and the social housing that my neighbours live in.
 I walked out with a greater knowledge of, and compassion for, people who live on the streets, and the work that needs to be done in order to help solve street homelessness.

 Judy and Babs